 Local SEO is a powerful marketing tool, especially if you are running a small business with physical stores.
 According to the study, almost 90% of consumer-driven local business searches on a mobile device either call or visit the business within 24 hours.
-You should definitely seize the opportunity to promote local branches by setting up the Google My Business account.
-Besides location-relevant content, the most important thing is to optimize company information by writing accurate names, addresses, phone numbers and other contact details.
+You should definitely seize the opportunity to promote local branches by setting up Google My Business account.
+Besides location-relevant content, the most important thing is to optimize company information by writing accurate names, addresses, phone numbers, and other contact details.

 7. Forgetting to Optimize Images

 Images make an integral part of almost every piece of content, but some authors don’t remember to optimize visual elements.
 Such a blunder decreases online discoverability, so you have to prevent this issue by optimizing each photo.
 First of all, a filename should contain topic-related keywords.

 Secondly, you should write alt text just in case a user’s device fails to load the actual image.
 It’s a brief description with up to 125 characters.
 Use it to describe visual content, but if you are not sure how to do it in such a limited form, don’t hesitate to ask professional writers at best essays service.